Xilinx/Vitis_Accel_Examples/cpp_kernels/wide_mem_rw/README.md

 Wide Memory Read/Write (C)
 ======================

 This is simple example of vector addition to demonstrate Wide Memory Access using ap_uint<512> data type.
-Based on input argument type, xocc compiler will figure our the memory datawidth between Global Memory and Kernel.
+Based on input argument type, V++ compiler will figure our the memory datawidth between Global Memory and Kernel.
 For this example, ap_uint<512> datatype is used, so Memory datawidth will be 16 x (integer bit size) = 16 x 32 = 512 bit.

 ***KEY CONCEPTS:*** Kernel to DDR, wide memory access, burst read and write